 For more information of the kinds of therapy we provide click here

 Based in Menheniot (between Liskeard and Plymouth) Phoenix Psychotherapy attracts clients from a wide geographical area throughout Cornwall and South Devon.

 Therapy sessions are undertaken within a Grade II listed building, accessed through a private walled garden, which is not overlooked.
 There is full disabled and wheelchair access, and a bespoke therapy bathroom.

 Forms of therapy we offer

-You do not need to know in advance which approach is right for you as you will be offered a comprehensive assessment which will enable us to guide you into the most suitable orientation and therapist for your specific needs.
+You do not need to know in advance which approach is right for you as you will be offered a comprehensive assessment which will enable us to guide you into the most suitable approach and therapist for your specific needs.
 At the assessment you will also be able to ask any questions you may have about the different models of therapy and explore with the therapist what feels right for you based on your presenting symptoms and any previous experience of therapy.

 Who we are

-With specific experience and interest in Addictions, Sarah is a consultant for Addaction, one of the UK’s leading drug and alcohol agencies, specialising in supporting clients with dual diagnosis and PTSD.
+With specific experience and interest in Addictions, Sarah is also a consultant for Addaction, one of the UK’s leading drug and alcohol agencies, specialising in supporting clients with dual diagnosis and PTSD.
 Her role includes 2 days a week at Chy rehab in Truro, where she runs ‘RAFT’ (Recovery and Aftercare for Formative Trauma), a bespoke group psychotherapy programme for adults who experienced trauma in childhood.

 Addaction Chy rehab Truro